-If leadership had shifted its focus into using the Kavango River as a key to develop its people and Namibia in general, the Kavango Region could have been a center of wealth a long time ago.
-[26], agrees and further states that, in a broader context, it is significant that the Kavango shares the middle section of the whole river system with Angola, and also occupies a central place between the catchment in Angola and the famous Okavango Delta, downstream in Botswana.
-As public, political and economic interests in the whole Okavango River Basin grows, the Kavango region is likely to assume an increasingly important and strategic role in the management of the River's health and wealth.
+If leadership is to shift its focus onto using the Kavango River as a key to develop its people and Namibia in general, the Kavango Region could have been a center of wealth a long time ago.
+[26], agrees and further states that, in a broader context, it is significant that Kavango shares the middle section of the whole river system with Angola, and also occupies a central place between the catchment in Angola and the famous Okavango Delta, downstream in Botswana.
+As public, political and economic interests in the whole Okavango River Basin grow, the Kavango region is likely to assume an increasingly important and strategic role in the management of the River's health and wealth.